1119 (21st December)

 Thomas Becket spent the year in Paris.

-Theobald of Bec, Archbishop of Canterbury, appointed Becket Archdeacon of Canterbury.
+Theobald of Bec appointed Becket to the position of Archdeacon of Canterbury.

 1154 (25th October)

-Henry appointed his close friend, Thomas Becket, Chancellor of England
+King Henry II appointed Becket, Chancellor of England.

 , were to cease.